6 Ways for Expats to Stay Connected with Friends

 One of the hardest parts of being an expat and moving overseas is leaving behind your friends.
 But just because you’re in a different part of the world, these relationships don’t have to fade.
-Thanks to technology such as social media, it’s incredibly easy to connect with people, even if they live across the globe.
+Thanks to technology Categories such as social media, it’s incredibly easy to connect with people, even if they live across the globe.
 And that might make all the difference for expats abroad, or when you return home.

 Here are 6 ways to stay close with your friends after moving overseas.

 1. Schedule regular video call times

 There’s no better way to stay connected to your overseas friends than through a video call.
 With apps